 The Object Management Group® (OMG®) is an international, open membership, not-for-profit technology standards consortium, founded in 1989.
 OMG standards are driven by vendors, end-users, academic institutions and government agencies.
 OMG Task Forces develop enterprise integration standards for a wide range of technologies and an even wider range of industries.
 OMG's modeling standards, including the Unified Modeling Language® (UML®) and Model Driven Architecture® (MDA®), enable powerful visual design, execution and maintenance of software and other processes.
 OMG also hosts organizations such as the Consortium for Information & Software Quality™ (CISQ™), the DDS Foundation and BPM+ Health.
 In addition, OMG manages the Industrial Internet Consortium® (IIC™), the Industry IoT Consortium® and Digital Twin Consortium™.

-Our members include hundreds of organizations including software end-users in over two dozen vertical markets (from finance to healthcare and automotive to insurance) and virtually every large organization in the technology industry.
+Our members include hundreds of organizations including software end-users in over two dozen vertical markets (from healthcare to automotive and to insurance) and virtually every large organization in the technology industry.
 OMG's one organization- one vote policy ensures that every member organization- whether large or small- has an effective voice in our voting process.

 At OMG, specification adoption is the starting point rather than the end of the process.
 Our "No Shelf-ware" policy bars all proposed specifications that do not have an implementation plan from being adopted by OMG.
 This guarantees that all OMG specifications are immediately useable.
 Furthermore, we do not just focus on the specification itself- we focus on the whole product: with corresponding seminars, workshops, certification, books and more!
 Many OMG specifications have also been adopted in their entirety by ISO as ISO standards.